StaffThe Emory Valley Center Staff

 Janet has been employed with Emory Valley Center since 2014 and has a Bachelor of Science Degree in Advertising from The University of Florida.
 Janet has more than 30 years experience in a variety of print, broadcast and media relations management positions in addition to teaching, marketing, community relations, nonprofit fundraising and event planning.
 As the Vice President of Community Engagement, Janet is responsible for creating, implementing and coordinating all Emory Valley Center (EVC) communications, development, fundraising, and public relations activities.
 In addition, she is in charge of identifying and engaging private and public stakeholders and funding sources from individuals, foundations and corporations, as well as local, county, state, and federal initiatives.

-Layla was employed with Emory Valley Center for 7 years in the 2000’s, she returned to work as the Residential Services Director in 2014.
+Layla was employed with Emory Valley Center for 7 years in the 2000’s, she returned to work as the Residential Services Director in 2014 and has recently become the Operations Director.
 Layla has her Bachelors of Science in Psychology.
 Prior to coming to Emory Valley Center, Layla worked as a Direct Support Professional.
-Layla has held many roles while at Emory Valley Center including Case Manager, Program Supervisor, Professional Services Director and Assistant Residential Services Director.
-As the Residential Services Director, she oversees all aspects of the Residential Department including supervising over 160 staff and supporting over 90 people.
+Layla has held many roles while at Emory Valley Center including Case Manager, Program Supervisor, Professional Services Director, Assistant Residential Services Director and Residential Services Director.

 Workforce Development Director